 About the research group

 Optimization and equilibrium models pervade mathematics and science.
-They have also become central for decision making in industry.
-Our research has grown steadily with an increasing diversification derived from academic and industrial interactions.
+They have become central for decision making in industry.
+Our research has grown increasingly diverse as a result of our academic and industrial interactions.